epesave/academic-website/content/publication/2020-nonlinear/index.md

 publication: ""
 publication_short: ""

-abstract: "We study the construction of nonlinear impulse responses in structural dynamic models that include nonlinearly transformed regressors.
-Such models have played an important role in recent years in capturing asymmetries, thresholds and other nonlinearities in the responses of macroeconomic variables to exogenous shocks.
-The conventional approach to estimating nonlinear responses is by Monte Carlo integration.
-We show that the population impulse responses in this class of models may instead be derived analytically from the structural model.
-We use this insight to study under what conditions linear projection (LP) estimators may be used to recover the population impulse responses.
-We find that, unlike in vector autoregressive models, the asymptotic equivalence between estimators based on the structural model and LP estimators breaks down.
-Only in one important special case can the population impulse response be consistently estimated by LP methods.
-The construction of this LP estimator, however, differs from the LP approach currently used in the literature.
-Simulation evidence suggests that the modified LP estimator is less accurate in finite samples than estimators based on the structural model, when both are valid."
+abstract: "We study the construction of nonlinear impulse responses in linear structural dynamic models that include nonlinearly transformed regressors.
+We derive the closed-form solution for the popu-lation impulse responses to a given shock and propose a control function approach to estimating these responses without taking a stand on how the remainder of the model is identified.
+Our plug-in estimator dispenses with the need for simulations and, unlike conventional local projection (LP) estimators, is consistent.
+A modified LP estimator is shown to be consistent in special cases, but less accurate in nite samples than the plug-in estimator."

 # Summary.
 An optional shortened abstract.
 summary: ""